arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/tutorials/getting-started-nano-connector-carrier/content.md

 ### Connectors

-The Carrier includes a both QWIIC and Grove connectors for expanding the board capability with external sensors aswell a MicroSD:
+The Carrier includes both QWIIC and Grove connectors for expanding the board capability with external sensors as well as MicroSD:
 ![Available Connectors](assets/connector-list.png)

 #### Qwiic Connector